 This is also what happens if you are learning a language and you go to live in a country which speaks that language.
 Sometimes people find it difficult because they’re not quite at the level which is necessary for conversation.
 And this method of learning, for English especially, is difficult if you know very little vocabulary and grammar.
 Basic English learning is needed first, before context and listening can help.
 But once you’re at this basic level, the key thing then is being exposed to the language being spoken.
 ‘Exposed’ means you hear it all the time.
 That’s the way that people learn – and this is reflected in the ‘Listen and Learn’ method that we use here at Adept English.

-If you would like more insight into the process of becoming fluent in a language, then sign up for our [free course], The Seven Rules of Adept English.
+If you would like more insight into the process of becoming fluent in a language, then sign up for our FREE English language course, The Seven Rules of Adept English.
 Here I share with you the secrets of language learning.
 And this course is completely free – that’s free English learning online.
 Just go to our website at adeptenglish.com and sign up for this free course, with your email address.

 So let’s hope that 2020 is a really good language learning year for us all.
 Best wishes for 2020!
 Enough for now.
 Have a lovely day.
 Speak to you again soon.
 Goodbye.